Main navigation

 You can request a review of the method for South Arts' decisions concerning grant applications through the Appeals Process.
 If you did not receive funding or if your grant award was rescinded or reduced, you may submit an appeal based on the criteria listed below.
 Incomplete applications are not eligible for the appeals process.
 Dissatisfaction with the denial or amount of an award is not a sufficient reason for an appeal.
 An applicant not funded may appeal South Arts' decision if the applicant can demonstrate that the application was rejected for any of the following reasons:

 If an applicant's funds were rescinded or reduced, the applicant may appeal South Arts' decision if the applicant can demonstrate that (a) the project activities outlined in the application were performed, and (b) the contract terms and conditions were followed and fulfilled.
-To appeal a funding decision, first contact the Program Director, Nikki Estes, to request a review of the considerations affecting South Arts' decision.
+To appeal a funding decision, first contact program director Nikki Estes to request a review of the considerations affecting South Arts' decision.
 Subsequently, if you believe there are grounds for an appeal, you must submit your appeal, in writing, to South Arts' President & CEO no later than 15 calendar days following the receipt of the written notice from South Arts.
 The submission should contain evidence to support one or more of the allowable grounds for appeal.
 The President & CEO will make and render a final decision within 30 days of the appeal.

 Mail your appeal to: